PriyeshPandey2000/whisper-stt/apps/whispering/src/lib/query/README.md

 	},
 });

-// In UI/command layer - use WhisperingError directly
+// In UI/command layer - use NoteFluxError directly
 if (error) {
 	notify.error.execute(error); // No re-wrapping!
 }